keek90/Expense_Tracker/README.md

-Expense tracking with help of Firebase.
+Expense tracking with help of Angular and Firebase.